j15k/colorcli/README.md

 # colorcli
-**Colorcli is a collection of harmonized command-line interface (CLI) color themes for Bash, tmux, cmus, and Vim.**
+**Colorcli is a collection of harmonized command-line interface (CLI) color themes for Bash, tmux, cmus, newsboat, and Vim.**

 The example below shows the implementation of colorcli - Cmus opened in a tabbed tmux in the Bash shell: